 Welcome to the 101 course on becoming a grandparent.

-In just a few short weeks, Katie will join the ranks of one of the most elite, respected clubs in the world: grandparenthood.
-As you may remember from the announcement in Wake-Up Call last year, Katie’s eldest daughter, Ellie, is expecting her first child in March.
-Of course, Katie is approaching this new role in exactly the kind of way you might expect of a career journalist: with a whole lot of research and on-the-ground fieldwork.
+A few months ago, Katie joined the ranks of one of the most elite, respected clubs in the world: grandparenthood.
+As you may remember from the announcement in Wake-Up Call, Katie’s eldest daughter, Ellie, gave birth to her first child in March.
+Of course, Katie approached this new role in exactly the kind of way you might expect of a career journalist: with a whole lot of research and on-the-ground fieldwork.

-A few weeks ago, Katie issued a call to Wake-Up Call’s esteemed grandparents, asking them to send her the best and most essential advice for anyone moving into this special time of life.
+Back in February, Katie issued a call to Wake-Up Call’s esteemed grandparents, asking them to send her the best and most essential advice for anyone moving into this special time of life.
 And boy, did the grandparents deliver.
-Below, you’ll find pretty much anything you need to know about becoming a nana, mimi, grandma, or…whatever Katie ends up deciding to call herself.
-(You’ll be the first to know when that decision is made.)
+Below, you’ll find pretty much anything you need to know about becoming a nana, mimi, grandma, or Gogo (which is what Katie decided to call herself).

 How to navigate your relationship with your adult child